Toby Hadoke: Acting career

 His television appearances include Phoenix Nights, Coronation Street, Titanic - Birth Of A Legend, Shameless, A & E, Casualty 1907, The Royal Today, and The Forsyte Saga.
 He has also voiced Toby the Tram Engine in the U.K. dub in the 2nd season episode "The Super Axle" in Thomas & Friends: All Engines Go.

-Hadoke has also appeared in two short films - Date Jà Vu and The Man Who Dreamt of Stars.

 His theatre credits include work with the Royal Exchange Theatre, Manchester, The Dukes Theatre, Lancaster, and Opera North.

-Hadoke has written for The Guardian and The Independent and is a frequent broadcaster on BBC Radio.
+Hadoke has written obituaries for The Guardian and The Independent and is a frequent broadcaster on BBC Radio.

 Personal life

 Hadoke has two sons from a previous relationship.
-His partner is actress Cherylee Houston.
+He lives with his wife, actress Cherylee Houston, and their dog Bernard.